SUPERVISOR: Vice President, Development

 - Flexibility in work assignments and role is essential in all of our work.
-Staff will report directly to volunteers leading specific projects each year.
+Staff will report directly to volunteers leading specific projects each year (if applicable).
 Demonstrating support for our athletes, donors and volunteers is a requirement for all staff.

 - Performs other tasks as assigned

 - 3 years of work experience (in researching, writing, submitting and reporting on grants)

 - Strong computer skills (MS Access, MS Office, etc.)

 - Attention to detail and accuracy are essential in this position

 - Demonstrated success in time and project management

 - Comfortable working in a fast-paced environment, and can multi-task

 - Understands the sense of urgency required to support an event